NEED HELP?

 We have found that our Farmhouse Finishes Safe Paint doesn’t water spot as much as the original milk paint formula.
 But, the Farmhouse Finishes Safe Paint when it’s wet, can rub off if you purposely try too.
 But as soon as its dry, it will dry like normal and wont rub off.

+Generally the lighter colors wont show water spotting, but darker colors may depending on how hard the water is.
 You can seal the milk paint with our Tung Oil to create a more water resistant finish or you can seal with any outdoor finish such as Thompson’s Water Seal.

 Yes – our milk paint can be sprayed!
 Every paint gun is different, so it will take some trial and error to get the right consistency for your specific gun.
 We have found that more complex spray guns with a lot of metal parts don’t spray as well as the most basic spray gun.
 We use this one with consistently good results, surprisingly it works quite well – spray gun for milk paint.